-This is traveling Thursday, but instead of a physical location I’d like to tell you about my inner travel experiences with a 3 day writing bootcamp and Junot Diaz.
+This is traveling Thursday, but instead of a physical location, I’d like to tell you about my inner travel experiences with a 3-day writing boot camp and Junot Diaz.
 (He wasn’t there, mind you).

-At the bootcamp we learned about opening velocity like Frank McCourt in Teacher Man: ” Here they come and I’m not ready.
+At the BootCamp, we learned about opening velocity like Frank McCourt in Teacher Man: ” Here they come, and I’m not ready.
 How could I be?
 I’m a new teacher and learning on the job.
-One the 1st day of my teaching career, I was almost fired for eating the sandwich of a high school boy.”
+On the 1st day of my teaching career, I was almost fired for eating the sandwich of a high school boy.”

-After listening to 3 days of character, dialogue,voice, being critiqued and critiquing, I wanted to flop on the couch, but it was filled with signs, with targets and circles with slashes over the words “As, just, -ing, ly, stay in POV.”
+After listening to 3 days of the character, dialogue, and voice critiqued and critiquing, I wanted to flop on the couch, but it was filled with signs, targets, and circles with slashes over the words “As, just, -ing, ly, stay in POV.”
 You get the picture.

 “The Brief, Wonderous World of Oscar Wao.”
 The title was reminiscent of old movies.
-As I usually do (there’s two rule breakers, the rebel that I am) I read the first line of the first chapter (for opening velocity of course).
+As I usually do, I read the first line of the first chapter (for opening velocity, of course).
 Como que first line, the dude grabbed me at the title of the chapter “GhettoNerd at the End of the World 1974-1987-The Golden Age.”
 I can relate.

 He slapped at all the rules, like a chancla to a cucaracha.
 He takes you on a wild ride through the DR to Jersey and back.
 And it’s all good.
-His writing style inspires me, maybe now I can get more emotion and depth into my manuscripts, if I type pell mell into my own world, and raise a middle finger to ‘the rules.’
+His writing style inspires me; maybe now I can get more emotion and depth into my manuscripts if I type pell-mell into my own world and raise a middle finger to ‘the rules.’

 My writing teachers say, “But that’s not his first book; he can do what he damn well pleases now.”
 Maybe that axiom is true.
 I don’t know.
 I haven’t read his first book “Drown,” but I’m going back to Borders to search for that one.